BeTomorrow/sync-wording-dart/README.md

 ### Wording validation

-In your google sheet, you can add column indicate that it's a valid translation
+In your Google Sheets, you can add a column to indicate that it's a valid translation:

 | Keys                 | English   | French | Validation |
 | -------------------- | --------- | ------ | ---------- |